-- Formalize a local historic district(s). - Begin work on identifying historic districts, landmarks, trails, buildings in the County for local designation.
-Prioritize the list and apply for state and/or federal grants for studies. - Continue and expand the Board's education and outreach program. - The HPAB has prioritized the top Fuller Lodge interpretive ideas as follows: - a.
-County designate a Building Steward/Manager.
+The HPAB has prioritized the top Fuller Lodge interpretive ideas and will coordinate with the Historical Society as follows:

+- a.
+Encourage the County to designate a Building Steward/Manager.
 The HPAB previously endorsed this item as a very important component of keeping Fuller Lodge safe, secure, in good repair, and running smoothly. - b.
-Revise/add interpretive wayside signage. - c.
-Photo memories station residents can upload photos, stories, materials. - d.
-Furnish a hotel room display a hotel room from The Lodge (a hotel and restaurant after World War II, closed in 1966). - e.
-Immersive audio-visual experience (AR [available], holograms [if available in practice]) in Pajarito Room. - f.
-County assessment of all areas. - g.
-Map out storage area between the Pajarito and Green Rooms. - h.
-Establish notification procedure for Fuller Lodge users of storage area setup. - i.
-Clean rooms and move items out that are not needed. - j.
-Present available options for interpretive exploration (to whom?) - k.
+Set up a photo memories station residents can upload photos, stories, materials. - c.
+Immersive audio-visual experience, for example: holograms in Pajarito Room.
+Add a touch screen interactive inside Fuller Lodge. - d.
+Assess all county areas. - e.
+Present available options for interpretive exploration. - f.
 Prepare materials for Fuller Lodge guided or self-guided tours (laminated gallery guides for borrow, printed tour booklet/brochure, available as App.)

-It is the Board's intention to apply for grants to fund eligible projects.

-3.0 Identify any interfaces for the goals/tasks in this work plan with County Departments and other Boards and Commissions.
-Specify the coordination required.
+It is the Board's intention to apply for grants to fund eligible projects. - 3.0 Identify any interfaces for the goals/tasks in this work plan with County Departments and other Boards and Commissions.
+Specify the coordination required. - Continue to have a representative support the Tourism Implementation Task Force, Art in Public Places Board, Historical Society Board, National Park Service, Lab, and Bradbury Museum. - Interface with the Planning & Zoning Commission as appropriate.

-- Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Implementation Task Force, as needed. - Attend Art in Public Places and Historical Society Board meetings. - Interface with the Planning & Zoning Commission as appropriate. - Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.
+Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.